kailash-manasarovar/statement/docs/timeline/2025/january.md

 ## I report hacking, drugging, poisoning, illicit filming, and everything else contained in this statement to the Metropolitan police

-- When I return to London, on Lauren Ott's only advice for me - the only advice I ever got from the Metropolitan police after sharing [a goldmine of information about British and Spanish criminal gangs, people who have murdered hundreds, with them](#email-examples) - I call the police to report the numerous crimes I'm aware of that have been committed on my person while living in Spain at the pleasure of British and Spanish criminal gangs, and others.
+- When I return to London, on Lauren Ott's only advice for me - the only advice I ever got from the Metropolitan police after sharing [a goldmine of information about British and Spanish criminal gangs, people who are well known to have murdered hundreds](#email-examples) - I call the police to report the numerous crimes I'm aware of that have been committed on my person while living in Spain at the pleasure of British and Spanish criminal gangs, and others.

 ![Call reference](../../content/images/met-police-reference.jpg)